top of page

 For the kids, for women, for the nomads.

-Health projects, education projects, earth projects.
+Health projects, Education projects, Earth projects.

 I refused to learn the language at first.

-I wanted to understand the language of their hearts, not their words…
+I wanted to understand the language of the heart.

 My life was the NGO.